Rev Caroline Hallsworth (BA, MLIS)

 Community Involvement

 For three decades she served in the public sector, which is an avocation and a meaningful way to help grow and develop her community.
-She has previously served on the Boards of Genevra House and has also donated her time as a Salvation Army Kettle Volunteer.
+She has previously served on a range of local Boards and when her children where younger, she volunteered actively in their activities: from Girl Guides to soccer.

 Hobbies